'André Gonçalves is a scenographic father', says Tereza Seiblitz, mother of the actor's daughter

 André Gonçalves: ‘I would never accept R$1 from Dani (Winits)’

-According to Tereza, the relationship between André and his daughter, which has always taken place at a distance, worsened in 2017, when the young woman turned 18 and took the lead in legal matters regarding child support.
+According to Tereza, the relationship between André and his daughter, which has always taken place at a distance, worsened in 2017, when the young woman turned 18 and took on legal issues regarding child support, which has not been paid by the father for over ten years. .
 At that time, so that an arrest order was not issued against André, Manuela accepted an agreement proposal made by her father: he would pay R$20,000, in addition to a thousand reais a month for a certain period.

 But André did not fulfill the agreement.
 According to Tereza, he made the payment of just R$ 10 thousand, promising the other half to his daughter in a fortnight, “and then disappeared”, as she says.
 Afterwards, he continued not to deposit the pension amount.
 During this period, by the way, Tereza contacted Cynthia Benini, mother of Valentina, 18 years old – another daughter of André -, and who shared the same problem.
 Today, the actor is the target of two prison orders for non-payment of support — one of them is performed by Cynthia; the other by Manuela.